ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - use of device templates to construct the dashboards, alerts, and so on.
 Device developers still need to create code to run on the devices, and that code must match the device template specification.

 Azure Sphere (hardware)
+- a secured, high-level application platform with built-in communication and security features for internet-connected devices
+- it comprises:
     - Azure Sphere micro-controller unit (MCU).  responsible for processing the operating system and signals from attached sensors.
     - customized Linux operating system (OS).  handles communication with the security service and can run the vendor's software
     - Azure Sphere Security Services, also known as AS3

 IoT Edge: Fully managed service that allows data analysis models to be pushed directly onto IoT devices, which allows them to react quickly to state changes without needing to consult cloud-based AI models.